cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Delimiter:** Delimiter to use when the format is 'delimited'.
 This will be ignored for other formats.

-**Skip Header:** Whether to skip the first line of each file.
+**Use First Row as Header:** Whether to use the first line of each file as the column headers.
 Supported formats are 'text', 'csv', 'tsv', 'delimited'.

 **Enable Quoted Values** Whether to treat content between quotes as a value.
 This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
 For example, if this is set to true, a line that looks like `1, "a, b, c"` will output two fields.